FAQ

 All local emergency accommodation for people who are found to be homeless is free; there is no charge at all, no nightly fees or deposits.

-If someone asks you for money for a shelter place, please put them in contact with us as soon as possible.
+If someone asks you for money for an emergency or shelter place, please put them in contact with us as soon as possible.

 Do you run an all-year round shelter?

-While we don't have a permanent shelter of our own, we provide a range of emergency accommodation options throughout the year, available for people who are at especially high risk of harm from sleeping on the streets.
+While we don't have a permanent shelter of our own, we provide a range of emergency accommodation options throughout the year, including our own winter night shelter when needed.
+These are available for people who are at especially high risk of harm from sleeping on the streets.

-We will also help people access other local and suitable emergency accommodation that is available.
+We will also help people access other local and suitable emergency accommodation that is available from the council and other providers.

 However, there are simply not enough places for everyone who becomes street homeless, and there aren't enough affordable and safe homes for people to move in to.
 This is a huge challenge.